qvest-digital/sch_jens/janz/qdisc.md

 simple round-robin skipping empty queues until their next turn.
 This may possibly be changed in the future.

-## Operation of the `sch_jensvq2proto` and `sch_jensvq3proto` qdiscs
+## Operation of the `sch_jensvq`\* qdiscs

-These operate exactly like `sch_janz` but the real queue is run at twice or thrice, respectively, the data rate configured while the calculation of the queue delay uses a virtual queue at configured speed.
+These operate exactly like `sch_janz` but the real queue is run at twice, thrice, four or five times, respectively, the data rate configured while the calculation of the queue delay uses a virtual queue at configured speed.

+The `pvqd` flavour uses the virtual qdisc delay to calculate drops, while the normal/`proto` qdiscs do that on the real qdisc delay.

 This is currently a rapid prototype, subject to change without notice.